How COVID-19 Affects Housing

 All common areas in residential spaces are being de-densified.
 To create more open space, some seating in common spaces have been closed.

 All students are encouraged to individually practice safe and healthy habits inside the residence halls.
 Steps such as frequent hand washing, avoiding touching your face and mouth, wearing a face-covering when closely interacting with others, and practicing social distancing can contribute to a healthy living space.
-Mask use is encouraged, but not required, in normal day-to-day activities in residence hall common areas and hallways.

 Visitors will not be permitted inside the residence halls this semester.
 Only students living in each individual building will be permitted to enter their hall.
 While we look forward to reopening the halls to visitors as soon as possible, this limitation currently applies to all visits from other students on campus, off-campus students or other guests, overnight visitors, and the cancellation of Open Dorms.

 Rooms at the off-campus Annex I facility have been prepared for isolation and quarantine.
 All on-campus students who test positive for COVID-19, are presumptive positive, or who are symptomatic after having recently come into direct contact with someone with COVID-19, will quarantine at the Annex I facility.
-Asymptomatic students are awaiting test results or who have come into direct contact with someone with COVID-19 will quarantine at an asymptomatic quarantine location.
+Asymptomatic students who are awaiting test results or who have come into direct contact with someone with COVID-19 will quarantine at an asymptomatic quarantine location.

 - All on-campus students have the option to quarantine at approved off-campus locations (such as the home of a family member or friend of the same gender), should they prefer to do so.